 Get a tasty start to your weekend with this delicious, soy-free vegan zucchini breakfast strata with mashed potatoes and basil lemon cream.
 It’s actually perfect for any time of day.
+You can also make this gluten-free with gf bread.

 This very vegan zucchini breakfast strata is a dish you can also serve for brunch, lunch or dinner, or anytime in between that you have a mind to eat.
 I can promise you, though, that there will never be any leftovers for in-between snacking.